FuelLabs/fuels-ts/docs/_guide/contracts-in-action/cost-estimation.md

 # Estimating contract call cost

-With with the function `getTransactionCost` provided by the `provider`, you can get a cost estimation for a specific call.
+With the function `getTransactionCost` provided by the `provider`, you can get a cost estimation for a specific call.
 The return type, `TransactionCost`, is an object that contains relevant information for the estimation:

 ```typescript
 type TransactionCost = {